Doctor in Clover: Production

 The novel Doctor in Clover was published in 1960.
 Film rights were bought by the Rank Organisation, whose head of production Earl St John announced the film for production in 1961.
 However, it took a number of years for the film to be made.
 The film was formally announced in 1964, one of a series of comedies that Rank were making at the time (others including Carry On Cleo and That Riviera Touch).

 The film was shot in Carnaby Street, Wormwood Scrubs and Pinewood Studios.

 The opening credits include the following acknowledgement: We are grateful for the help and facilities given at Wexham Park Hospital by the staff of the Hospital, Humphreys Ltd. and The Windsor Group Hospital Management Committee.

-While the film was shown at its full 101 minutes duration in most other countries, the British Board of Film Classification ordered that the UK cinema version had to be cut down to 97 minutes in order to get an "A" (adult) classification, and that duration has remained in later British video releases.
+While the film was shown at its full 101-minute duration in most other countries, the British Board of Film Classification ordered that the UK cinema version had to be cut down to 97 minutes in order to get an "A" (adult) classification, and that duration has remained in later British video releases.